LLluoling/FISHQA/FISHQA/ReadMe.md

-## This is the implementation of Beyond Polarity: Interpretable Financial Sentiment Analysis with Hierarchical Query-driven Attention, paper url:  https://www.ijcai.org/proceedings/2018/0590.pdf.
+## This is the implementation of Beyond Polarity: Interpretable Financial Sentiment Analysis with Hierarchical Query-driven Attention

+paper url:  https://www.ijcai.org/proceedings/2018/0590.pdf.
 This is a simplified version of FISHQA model !

 # Code Introduction